wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

     ![Errors by category table](../assets/img/insights/error-category-table.png){.cInlineImage-full}

-#### Status Code mode
+#### Status code mode

 The following widgets are available for monitoring errors when you have selected the status code mode via the toggle switch in the upper-right corner of the page.

 - **Errors by Status Code**

-    This graph shows the distribution of HTTP status codes (of the errors) over time for the selected period.
+    This graph shows the distribution of HTTP status codes received for errors over time for the selected period.
 Apply the required filters as explained above to select the APIs and status code groups to which this content applies.
 When you select multiple APIs, the error count is grouped by the status code.

     ![Errors by status code](../assets/img/insights/error-by-status-code.png){.cInlineImage-full}